autograms/autograms/docs/autograms_concepts/autogram_configs.md

 `python_builtins` set what python built ins are available.
 All other python built ins are disabled.
 By default, python built ins that allow imports or system manipulation are disabled.
 To allow all built ins, you can pass `dir(globals()['__builtins__'])` as this argument

 `python_imports` this arguments allows you to specify imports by string.
-For instance passing `["numpy"]` will import the module numpy so that it is usable from within an autogram
+For instance passing `["import numpy as np"]` will import the module numpy so that it is usable with np from python_function nodes within an autogram

 `python_modules` you can pass any python function or module to the autogram config to make it usable.

 If you'd like to pass a function that requires an API key, include a keyword argument called "api_key" in the function you pass.
 (Or wrap the function you'd like to use with another function that includes this argument and handles the api key appropriately).
-You will also need to include the api key in your `api_keys.json` file--the key should match the name of the function, and the value should match the api key.
+You will also need to include the api key in your `api_keys.json` file--the key should match the name of the function, and the value should match the api key or the environment variable were the api key is stored, depending on how "load_from_env" is set in your json file.

+`include_default_python_modules` -- True or False - automatically include the autograms built in python modules in autograms/python_modules folder

+`self_referential` -- True or False - allows AutoGRAM to reference its own object using `self` from within `python_function` instructions

+`reference_memory_object` -- True or False - Allows memory object variable to be referenced directly using `memory_object` from within `python_function` instructions